Skip to content

 How to use Claude API comes down to three moves: create an account and generate an API key in the Anthropic Console, then send a POST request to the Messages endpoint with a model, a max_tokens value, and a messages array.
 New accounts get a small starter credit, so you can test your first call for free.

 We run this site's entire content pipeline on the Claude API, so we set up new keys and first requests often enough to have a routine.
 The good news for anyone starting out: the API is a single REST endpoint, it's language-agnostic, and you can go from zero to a working response in about ten minutes.
 This Claude API tutorial walks through every step — the API key, the Messages API structure, a first request in curl and Python, picking a model, streaming, system prompts, and what it all costs.
+In practice, how to use Claude API is mostly a matter of learning this one endpoint and its handful of required fields.

 Here's the whole path at a glance.
 Each step below expands on one row, and following all five completes the standard Anthropic API getting-started flow.
+That five-step sequence is really all how to use Claude API involves.

 1. Get an API key from the Anthropic Console.